cvisionlabops/openvpn/README.md

 Replace `<CLIENT_NAME>` with your desired values.
 The revoke-full script will modify index.txt openssl db file and create (update) `node["openvpn"]["key_dir"]/crl.pem` file, which is Certificate Revocation List.
 This file will be included in config file by default if it exists.

 Re-run chef-client to apply the configuration in server config file.
+Chef-client will copy crl.pem to /etc/openvpn, because keys_dir is unsufficient permissions to daemon.
+And include config file directive in with crl.pem to server.
+Don't forget to restart openvpn service to re-read crl.pem. if it is not restarted by chef.

 Note the `error 23 at 0 depth lookup:certificate revoked` in the last line.
 That is what you want to see, as it indicates that a certificate verification of the revoked certificate failed and if crl.pem will be included in server.conf, then client's from this file cannot be connected to server.